zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

         Only one fixture can be defined per testcase and the fixture name has to be unique across all tests in the test suite.

-    pytest_root: <pytest directory> (default pytest)
+    pytest_root: <list of pytest testpaths> (default pytest) Specify a list of pytest directories, files or subtests that need to be executed when test case begin to running, default pytest directory is pytest.
-        Specify a pytest directory which need to execute when test case begin to running, default pytest directory name is pytest, after pytest finished, twister will check if this case pass or fail according the pytest report.
+        After pytest finished, twister will check if this case pass or fail according to the pytest report.

     pytest_args: <list of arguments> (default empty)
         Specify a list of additional arguments to pass to ``pytest``.